aws-powertools/powertools-lambda-java/examples/powertools-examples-core/README.md

 * [AWS SAM](sam/)
 * [AWS CDK](cdk/)

-For all the tools, the example application is the same, and consists of the following files:
+For each of the tools, the example application is the same, and consists of the following files:

 - [App.java](sam/src/main/java/helloworld/App.java) - Code for the application's Lambda function.
 - [AppTests.java](sam/src/test/java/helloworld/AppTest.java) - Unit tests for the application code.